 Solo travel can be helpful for your mental state, too.
 Solo travel builds confidence as you navigate an unfamiliar city, converse with strangers and figure out how to get from one place to another.
 Your social skills will also improve as you meet more and more people and get used to introducing yourself and making conversation.

 Another item in the "pro" column for solo travel is that is can be a time for reflection and solitude and can help bring peace to your mind.
 You'll get to know yourself better than you ever have before, learn what truly makes you happy and what you need to work on to improve as a person.
 It can often be challenging to face these truths but learning to overcome them is all part of the process of growing.

 You can spend time working on a hobby, reading books in coffee shops around town, hiking every day, or simply sitting and meditating.
 When you're on your own, you can do whatever you want without having to worry about anyone else.
 That freedom is incredibly liberating.

-Solo travel isn't unsafe, but it's definitely less safe than traveling with other people.
-You're more vulnerable when you're on your own, because you only have you looking after you.
+While solo travel isn't unsafe, it's definitely less safe than traveling with other people, making the safety issue a "con" of traveling alone.
+You're more vulnerable when you're on your own because you only have you looking after you.
 When you're in a group, you'll have other people to look out for scams, to steer you away from danger, and make you less likely to get lost.